Recent Highlights

 Proofreader:

 - Marie-Claire Blais, Songs for Angel, trans.
-Katia Grubisic (Arachnide Editions, 2021)
+Katia Grubisic (House of Anansi, 2021)

 - Marie-Claire Blais, A Twilight Celebration, trans.
-Nigel Spencer (Arachnide Editions, 2019)
+Nigel Spencer (House of Anansi, 2019)

 - Eden Robinson, Return of the Trickster (Knopf Canada, 2021)